crlsedlt42/challenge_05_Workday.Scheduler/README.md

 ## Contribution

-Best ways to contribute will be to comment on my code to suggest how this application can be improved and collaborate to create a seemless app to improve on in small increments.
+Best way to contribute will be to comment on the code to suggest how this application can be improved and collaborate to create a seemless app to improve upon.

 ## Future Development